 Located on a very pleasant green ten acre site, overlooking parkland and cricket fields, Winchmore School enjoys four large playgrounds, five large playing fields and an enviable feeling of space and calm.
-This enables us to provide a wide range of sporting activities Work is underway on a new Multi Use Games Area (MUGA) which is ia type of sports surface which can be used to accommodate various difference sports such as 5-a-side football, netball, basketball and tennis.
+This enables us to provide a wide range of sporting activities, from tennis to climbing walls.